chenxingqiang/jax-ml/doc/modules/ensemble.rst

 The cardinality of each categorical feature must be less than the `max_bins` parameter, and each categorical feature is expected to be encoded in `[0, max_bins - 1]`.
-To that end, it might be useful to pre-process the data with an :class:`~sklearn.preprocessing.OrdinalEncoder` as done in :ref:`sphx_glr_auto_examples_ensemble_plot_gradient_boosting_categorical.py`.
+To that end, it might be useful to pre-process the data with an :class:`~xlearn.preprocessing.OrdinalEncoder` as done in :ref:`sphx_glr_auto_examples_ensemble_plot_gradient_boosting_categorical.py`.

 If there are missing values during training, the missing values will be